This

 11 segments for preservation purposes plus one segment reconstructed in

 1916 because the original was lost.
+To

 know more about the map's history, click here!